 Pat is generally comfortable using familiar technology, but they do not get a big kick out of obtaining the latest gadgets or learning how to use them f .
 Pat prefers to stay with the technologies for which they have already mastered the peculiarities [5, 28], because of the following facets:

-Tim represents a fraction of men users with backgrounds similar to theirs.
-For data on men (and women) similar to and different from Tim, see the Footnotes.
+Tim represents a fraction of people with backgrounds similar to theirs.
+For gender data on people similar to and different from Abi, see the Footnotes.

 Note: All gray-background portions are fundamental to Tim.
 In contrast, the white-background portions can be customized to match your software's target audience.